gagan-iitb/DS-503/Lecture/Readme.md

-We will be posting lecture materials and associated reading here
+We will be posting lecture materials and associated reading here.
+Lecture 1 has been uploaded.